Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

 \subsection{Structure of the proof}

 An essential ingredient for the existence of the boundary map $B \rightarrow \ch (\bdinf)$ is a result due to Bader, Duchesne and L\'ecureux in \cite{bader_duchesne_lecureux16}.
-The authors prove that for every non-elementary $G$-action on a $\cat$(0) space of finite telescopic dimension, there exists a boundary map $\psi: B \rightarrow \bd X$, for $B$ a $G$-boundary.
-We investigate the characteristics of this map when $X$ is a building of type $\tilde{A}_2$, using the nice ergodic properties of $B$ and the geometric structure of $\bd X$.
+The authors prove that if $B$ is a $G$-boundary, then for a non-elementary $G$-action on a $\cat$(0) space of finite telescopic dimension, there exists a boundary map $\psi: B \rightarrow \bd X$.
+We investigate the characteristics of this map when $X$ is a building of type $\tilde{A}_2$.
 If almost surely, $\psi(b)$ is a regular point of the boundary, i.e. is not represented by a panel, we get a $G$-map $B \to \ch (\bdinf)$, which is what we want.
-This leads us to study the case where the target space is the set of vertices at infinity.
-We therefore assume that there is a measurable $G$-map $B \to \bdinf_1$ to the vertices at infinity of type 1.
-To every vertex $u$ of the spherical building at infinity, one can associate a tree $T_u$, called the panel tree at $u$, and whose ends $\dt_u$ correspond canonically to the chambers at infinity in the residue $\res(u)$.
-We will consider the set the fibered space $T_1 = \sqcup_{u \in \bdinf_1} T_u $ of panel trees over the vertices of type 1, and show that they can be given a Borel structure.
-In this case, a theorem due to Duchesne \cite{duchesne13}, generalizing Adams-Ballmann equivariant theorem \cite{adams_ballmann98} gives exactly three possibilities: either there is $G$-map $B \to \dt_1 $ with values in the boundary field of $T_1$, or a $G$-map $B \to T_1$, or a $G$-map $B \to \partial_2 T_1$ with values in the geodesic lines of the field $T_1$.
-Using the strong ergodic properties of $G$-boundaries and the geometric features of $\tilde{A}_2 $-buildings, we rule out the latter two possibilities, and conclude with the bijection between the ends of the panel trees and the residues of vertices a infinity.
+If the target space is the set of vertices at infinity $\bdinf_1$, we use the theory of measurable metric fields and a theorem due to B.~Duchesne \cite{duchesne13} generalizing Adams-Ballmann equivariant theorem \cite{adams_ballmann98} in order to exhibit several mutually exclusive situations involving the field of panel trees over $\bdinf_1$.
+We then use the strong ergodic properties of $G$-boundaries to rule out some of these possibilities, and conclude with the bijection between the ends of panel trees and the residues of vertices a infinity.